Why Should You Change Your Filter?

 The Environmental Protection Agency lists indoor air pollution as a top 5 environmental health risk and estimates that the air we breathe inside our homes can be up to five times more polluted than the air we breathe outdoors.
 The purpose of having a furnace filter is to reduce the amount of dust and other allergens that can be circulated throughout your home.
-Even if you think you keep your home immaculate, you can still find dust, pollen, pet dander, mold spores and bacteria in your home.
+Even if your home gets regularly cleaned, you can still find dust, pollen, pet dander, mold spores and bacteria in your home.

 For Your Health